Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Computational Methods

 \subsection{Absorption spectrum and radiative lifetime}

-The optical absorption spectrum is computed with the Yambo code\cite{onidaElectronicExcitationsDensityfunctional2002a}, with the random-phase approximation (RPA) including the local field effect for the polarizability, with the input single particle states from hybrid functional HSE (Fock exchange =0.375) calculations.~\cite{sangalliManybodyPerturbationTheory2019}.
-The open source plan-wave code Quantum Espresso~\cite{giannozziQUANTUMESPRESSOModular2009} with norm-conserving Vanderbilt (ONCV) pseudopotentials~\cite{hamannOptimizedNormconservingVanderbilt2013,schlipfOptimizationAlgorithmGeneration2015} and wavefunction cutoff of 80Ry has been used for the DFT starting point.
+The optical absorption spectrum at the random-phase approximation (RPA) is computed with the Yambo code\cite{onidaElectronicExcitationsDensityfunctional2002}, including the local field effect for the polarizability, with the input single particle states from hybrid functional HSE (Fock exchange = 0.375)~\cite{sangalliManybodyPerturbationTheory2019}.
+The DFT single particle states are calculated by the open source plan-wave code Quantum Espresso~\cite{giannozziQUANTUMESPRESSOModular2009} with norm-conserving Vanderbilt (ONCV) pseudopotentials~\cite{hamannOptimizedNormconservingVanderbilt2013,schlipfOptimizationAlgorithmGeneration2015} and wavefunction cutoff of 80Ry.
 We then extract the transition dipole moment and oscillator strength for each excitation.
 The radiative lifetime for defects transition is derived from the Fermi's golden rule~\cite{wuDimensionalityAnisotropicityDependence2019b,smartIntersystemCrossingExciton2021} and computed by:

 where $E$ is the excitation energy, $c$ is the speed of light, $\mu^2$ is the modulus square of transition dipole moment, and $n_D=\sqrt{\epsilon}=2.4$ is reflective index computed from the dielectric constant of pristine ZnO.